sddiaz/Portfolio-Projects/README.md

 </html>

 ## **Skills Utilized: C#, XAML, WPF**
-Details:
+**Details**:
 The infamous calculator project.
 Simple, small, but what I believe to be just humble beginnings.
 Not much else to it.
 Dark mode and some extra flashiness for brownie points.
-Lessons Learned:
+**Lessons Learned**:
 Dynamic Layouts are extremely important, even if all your users are only on desktop devices!
 Setting up a solid, scalable layout piece by piece, and THEN putting all the fancy touches on is the ideal route.
 ## **[Download Here](https://github.com/sddiaz/Portfolio-Projects/files/9586536/Portfolio_Calculator.zip)** *(Click "Extract Here" (not extract all) and run "Calculator.application - Shortcut")*
 ## **[Inspiration](https://dribbble.com/shots/14709020-Calculator)**